emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Z[i] = AES-ENC(K, N \|\| uint32(i))

 where AES is the AES encrypt function with key K and plaintext N \|\| uint32(i) where uint32(i) is the little endian uint32 encoding of the integer i.

 ## AEAD Instances

-We define six AEADs, in the format of {{RFC5116}}, that use AES-GCM-SST:
+We define six AEADs, in the format of {{RFC5116}}, that use AES-GCM-SST.
 They differ only in the size of the AES key used and the tag length.

 | Numeric ID | Name | K_LEN | tag_length |
 | TBD1 | AEAD_AES_128_GCM_SST_4 | 16 | 4 |